CodeDragon03/CodeDragon03/README.md

             }
         },

-        "Quest": "Working on the chess and suduko with C",
+        "Quest": "Working on the chess and suduko engine with C",

         "Yheaa": {
-            Publication: 'Got my first paper published at IEEE CSTN 2026', }
+            ...
+        }

         "Gig": "Full Time | Internship (where coffee flows freely)",